 It is important that the patient feedback forms are scanned correctly, if the scan is blurry and/or not entirely visible, the software may not be able to extract the data.
 Please ensure;

 - That both sides of the patient feedback form are scanned, either on separate pages or as a duplex (please do not staple the forms or put a password protect on the document)

 - The patient forms are as straight as possible and the full form, including QR codes, are visible

 - If you are using an app via a phone or tablet, we recommend Microsoft Lens as this automatically straightens and enhances the scan

 The patient forms can be sent in 1 PDF document and emailed to firstname.lastname@example.org.
 It is imperative that you retain the patient forms for a minimum of 14 days in case there are any issues with the scan.
 The patient forms should then be securely destroyed.

 If the patient forms have not been scanned correctly, we may need them to be resubmitted to us.
 It is important that the patient forms are scanned correctly, for more information go to ‘How do I scan the patient feedback forms?’

 A partially completed form can be returned and included in your report.
-The forms are verified by OCR software and if a duplicate answer or non-response is found then this will be marked as ‘no response’ and show as no value on your report.
+The forms are verified by Optical Character Recognition (OCR) software and if a duplicate answer or non-response is found then this will be marked as ‘no response’ and show as no value on your report.
 For example; you receive 30 completed forms, but some forms are incomplete, the totals on your final report may not all add up to 30.